1661 N. Swan Rd., Suite 240 · Tucson, AZ 85712 · 520.230.2530 · By appointment

 What is your cancellation policy?

-Sessions cancelled with less than 48 hours’ notice are charged the full session fee.
-Testing days require additional notice given the time set aside; specifics are reviewed at scheduling.
+Testing appointments cancelled with less than 48 hours’ notice are charged a flat fee of $250, given the time reserved for your evaluation.
+Specifics are reviewed at scheduling.

 Get Started